miwalker/assignment1/bio.md

 My favourite videogame is Halo 2.

 ###Programming Background
-I have taken both CS 161 and 162 and learned C++
+I have taken both CS 161 and 162 and learned C++.
-I have also started learning Python - I'm a big fan so far
+I have also started learning Python - I'm a big fan so far.
+I hope to build my own computer in the near future.